randyzhong/randyzhong.github.io/source/_posts/hmc-45-and-exchange-2007-sp1-part1-overview-and-active-directory.md

 So what do we need to multi-tenant enable Exchange 2007?
 Here is what needed to be done,

 1.  **Active Directory Partitioning and Permission** - think of it like partitioning each floor to different unit.
 Every company will have their own separate 'space' and the users in that company should only have access to what they are allowed to.
 I will discuss more on this later on how we can achieve that.
-&nbsp;

-1.  **Address List Segregation** - access to the contact information in each company should only be limited to users in that company.
+2.  **Address List Segregation** - access to the contact information in each company should only be limited to users in that company.
 Other tenants shouldn't know have access to that information.
-&nbsp;

-1.  **Outlook Experience **- Outlook experience should not be compromised.
+3.  **Outlook Experience **- Outlook experience should not be compromised.
 The users in each company should enjoy all the features available in Outlook, such as Outlook Anywhere with cached mode and Offline Address Book, Calendaring and resource management, using Free/busy feature, Internal and External Out of Office feature in Exchange 2007, Autodiscover, Outlook rules, mailbox delegation, mailbox quota and etc. Some of the above mentioned features will required to be tweaked for multi-tenancy and some do not.
 I will walk through them as we go.
-&nbsp;

-1.  **Shared Components** - as much as we try to make sure everything is segregated, there will be some information and shared components here.
+4.  **Shared Components** - as much as we try to make sure everything is segregated, there will be some information and shared components here.
 Just like living in a condominium, everyone will share the same garage and elevator.

 Now that we have listed them down, it doesn't look that bad, does it?
 In fact, once we walk through how we do this in HMC, you may realize that we aren't doing that much customization to Exchange at all.
 HMC, however, is more than just doing these customizations, of course.
 It is also a tool that allows you to better manage your resource and also allow you to automate a number of things, but that discussion will be for a separate blog.
 I will briefly touch on this at the end of this series.

 Those who has been dealing with Exchange 2007 probably realize that we have a white paper that talks about the similar thing, which is [White Paper: Configuring Virtual Organizations and Address List Segregation in Exchange 2007 ](http://technet.microsoft.com/en-us/exchange/bb936719.aspx "White Paper: Configuring Virtual Organizations and Address List Segregation in Exchange 2007 ").
 I strongly recommend anyone who wants to know more about the Exchange 2007 HMC customization to also read this white paper and try setting it up in your test environment for your own learning.